openmessaging/specification/extensionHeader.md

 ## storeHost
    - Type: `String`
-   - Description: The host info of the server that stores this message. when a message is stored by server, this field will be set with the host info of server.
+   - Description: The host info of the server that stores this message. when a message is stored by the server, this field will be set with the host info of server.
    - Constraints: OPTIONAL